 4. Influencer Marketing

 Influencer marketing is lurking at us from every corner.
-It seamlessly blends into our everyday content that so often we fail to recognize influencer marketing as advertising.
+It seamlessly blends into our everyday content that we often fail to recognize influencer marketing as advertising.

 - Increase brand awareness